WHY WE NEED CLEAN WATER

 Cape Cod is fortunate to have many environmental organizations and agencies that have monitored water quality for many years.
 Over the years, hundreds of citizen scientists, local, state and federal government agencies, scientists, environmental organizations, consulting firms, and APCC interns and volunteers have collected water samples for different water quality monitoring programs.
 With the assistance of our Advisory Committee and partners, our sources of water quality data that met our criteria (see below) included the following organizations and agencies listed below.
 It is important to note that these organizations and agencies followed quality assurance protocols for sampling and analysis.

-- Association to Preserve Cape Cod: 2020 cyanobacteria monitoring data from ponds located in Barnstable, Brewster, Chatham, Dennis, Eastham, Falmouth, Harwich, Mashpee, Orleans, Sandwich, Wellfleet, and Yarmouth;
+- Association to Preserve Cape Cod: 2021 cyanobacteria monitoring data for freshwater ponds located in the towns of Barnstable, Bourne, Brewster, Chatham, Dennis, Eastham, Falmouth, Harwich, Mashpee, Orleans, Provincetown, Sandwich, Truro, Wellfleet, and Yarmouth;

-- Barnstable Clean Water Coalition: coastal water quality data for the Three Bays watershed;
+- Barnstable Clean Water Coalition: coastal water quality data for stations located in the Three Bays embayment and pond water quality data;

-- Buzzards Bay Coalition: Eutrophic Index scores for Buzzards Bay coastal stations;
+- Buzzards Bay Coalition: Eutrophic Index scores for coastal stations and embayments located in Buzzards Bay along the coasts of Falmouth and Bourne;

-- Center for Coastal Studies: coastal water quality data for stations along coasts of Cape Cod Bay, Nantucket Sound and Vineyard Sound;
+- Center for Coastal Studies: coastal water quality data for stations located in embayments on Cape Cod Bay, Nantucket Sound and Vineyard Sound;

 - Cape Cod Commission and University of Massachusetts at Dartmouth, School of Marine and Atmospheric Science and Technology (SMAST): Pond and Lake Stewards (PALS) data for pond water quality (note: most of the pond data provided by towns and organizations listed below was provided by PALS and SMAST for the towns and organizations);

-- Pleasant Bay Alliance: coastal Eutrophic Index scores for Pleasant Bay coastal stations;
+- Pleasant Bay Alliance: coastal Eutrophic Index scores for stations located in Pleasant Bay;

-- Waquoit Bay National Estuarine Research Reserve (WBNERR): coastal water quality data for Waquoit Bay.
+- Waquoit Bay National Estuarine Research Reserve (WBNERR): coastal water quality data for stations located in Waquoit Bay.

-- Town of Barnstable: coastal water quality data, pond water quality data, and cyanobacteria data;
+- Town of Barnstable: coastal and pond water quality data;

-- Town of Chatham: coastal Eutrophic Index scores for Chatham coastal stations;
+- Town of Chatham: coastal Eutrophic Index scores for coastal stations in Chatham and Pleasant Bay;

-- Town of Eastham: coastal water quality data;
+- Town of Eastham: coastal and pond water quality data;

 - Town of Harwich: coastal and pond water quality data;